 To open a bank account in the Netherlands you will need the following:

-- A valid form of ID (passport or identity card - often a drivers licence is not acceptable)
+- A valid form of ID (passport or identity card — often a drivers license is not acceptable).

 - Once all the details have been processed, you will wait until your account is approved and your new pinpas is sent to you.

 The first point of contact in getting healthcare in the Netherlands is to register with a doctor (huisarts in Dutch) or general practitioner (GP), which is important to do when you arrive in the Netherlands.
 If you have not registered with a GP, and you then become ill, you may have difficulty finding a nearby doctor who is taking patients, as their practice may already be full.

 To search and find a doctor near you, go to the Doctena website and enter your location.
 You can also visit your Gemeentehuis (town/city hall) and ask for a gemeentegids (a booklet issued by your municipality containing information about doctors, sports groups, day care, etc.), which will have a list of all the local GPs.
 There is also a listing in the Yellow Pages (Telefoongids / Gouden Gids) under Artsen – Huisartsen.
 Please note, you may not be able to register with the GP of your choice if they are not accepting new patients or you live too far away from the practice.

 The Role of the GP in the Dutch Healthcare System

 In the Netherlands, the GP holds a central role when it comes to healthcare.
 If you have any questions regarding your physical and mental health, your GP is the first one to ask.
 In addition to answering any health questions you may have, a GP in the Netherlands can also perform minor surgical procedures and carry out pediatric and gynecological examinations.
 Generally, a GP does not provide dental treatments.

 How to Register With A GP in the Netherlands